Bowler Wildcat

-The Bowler Wildcat is an off-road vehicle originally made by Bowler Offroad, it is an evolution of the Bowler Tomcat using some components from the Land Rover Defender.
+The Bowler Wildcat is an off-road vehicle originally made by Bowler Offroad.
+It is an evolution of the Bowler Tomcat using some components from the Land Rover Defender.

 The initial version, Wildcat 100, had a tubular chassis with 100" wheelbase and used the same body style as the previous box-section chassis "Tomcat 100".
 The Wildcat 200 was an evolution of this having a completely new spaceframe (of 106" wheelbase) and fibreglass body panels.

 The Wildcat has been entered in various off-road rally raids, most notably the Dakar Rally and Rallye des Pharaons.

 The manufacturing rights to the Wildcat were sold by Bowler to Qt Services in December 2007, to provide support to existing Wildcat owners while Bowler concentrated on production of their newer vehicle, the Bowler Nemesis.
 Since then, QT Services have continued to support owners in competitive events and have made further developments to the vehicle.

 In 2011, Supacat started marketing a militarized Wildcat in collaboration with QT Services.
 Promotional materials show the vehicle equipped with a Kongsberg Protector Super Lite remote weapon station.

 Design and construction

 The Wildcat has a tubular space frame construction that incorporates a roll cage as an integral part of the frame structure.
 The body panels are made of fiberglass.

 The suspension system uses Land Rover Discovery beam axles front and rear.
 The front axles are located by radius rods and a Panhard rod.
 The rear axle is located by trailing arms and a Watts linkage.

 Bowler originally offered the Wildcat with a choice of 4, 4.6 or 5 litre displacement V8 engines in several levels of engine tuning, or a 2.2 or 2.5 litre turbo diesel.

 An optional feature offered by Bowler was a lift device that could lift the vehicle past the lowest travel of the front and rear suspension.
-The lift was intended to be used to assist in digging the vehicle out of soft ground or to facilitate changing a wheel.
+The lift was intended to be used to assist in digging the vehicle out of the soft ground or to facilitate changing a wheel.
 The lift device consisted of a large steel plate on a hinged sub-frame attached to the underside of the vehicle frame between the front and rear axles.
 The lift was lowered by a hydraulic ram that was controlled from inside the vehicle.
 The lift plate also served to protect the underside of the vehicle when raised.